jackHay22/poolgp/README.md

 - `-d --demo PATH` Runs in demo mode given configuration
 - `-e --eval PATH` Runs in server mode with specified task definition
 - `-b --builder PATH` Opens editing mode and writes to file provided (must exist)
+- `-t --tournament PATH` Runs a tournament simulation if the given config contains a tournament key value pair (tournament config has a separate json format)
 - `-n --new FILENAME` Creates a blank configuration file (with required fields) (this is meant to be subsequently edited)

 ### Project Dependencies